Reuben’s Realization

 Evan paused his game and set down the controller.
 “What’s up?” he questioned, looking at Reuben with concern.

 “I want to hire an apprentice,” he began, looking off into the distance for the right words.
 “I want someone who has just as much passion for this craft as I do and, in turn, can help run the shop and manage the online sales.”
 He smiled as the thought progressed in his mind.
-“I want to be able to spend more time at home with you and Ryder especially.”
+“I want to be able to spend more time at home with you and Ryder especially after everything that has happened.”

 “That sounds good, babe.
 You should definitely do what your heart is tellin’ you to do,” Evan stated, wrapping one arm around Reuben’s neck.